Turner homers, Dodgers stop Braves 4-1 in Freeman's return - NewsBreak

 Trea Turner hit his 10th homer in the fifth, giving him three hits for the second consecutive game.

-Freeman, the 2020 NL MVP, was overcome with emotion in a pregame news conference as he said, "I love the Braves organization with all my heart.
-That will never change."

-The first baseman signed a $162 million, six-year deal with the Dodgers in the offseason after he was unable to reach an agreement with the Braves.

 The Braves loaded the bases against Urías in the sixth.
-Acuña reached on an infield hit, moved to third on Dansby Swanson’s bloop single and scored on Matt Olson’s sacrifice fly.
+Ronald Acuña Jr. reached on an infield hit, moved to third on Dansby Swanson's bloop single and scored on Olson's sacrifice fly.
 Urías struck out Marcell Ozuna to end the inning.

 Right-hander Brusdar Graterol, who replaced Hudson in the eighth, stranded Acuña on third base when Austin Riley hit into a double play.